sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 ##### Notification streams

 You can also decide how you receive notifications - whether just on GitHub, or also via email.
-We recommend receiving `Participating and @mentions` notifications by email too, to ensure you don't miss any conversation you're invovled in!
+We recommend receiving `Participating and @mentions` notifications by email too, to ensure you don't miss any conversation you're involved in!

 1. Click your profile in the top right corner of GitHub and select `Settings`.